Top-gg-Community/node-sdk/README.md

 > For more information, see the documentation here: <https://topgg.js.org>.

-The community-maintained Node.js library for Top.gg.
+The community-maintained Node.js SDK for Top.gg.

 ## Chapters